kleinerman/dobie/docs/front_end_specs.rst

 In event section, there are two screens.
 One of them lets view the events in real time.
 The second one, lets search historical events saved.

-In the second screen screen organization, person, zone, passage, direction, start date and time and end date and time can be selected to retrieve events.
+In the second screen screen organization, person, zone, door, direction, start date and time and end date and time can be selected to retrieve events.

 .. image:: images_front_end_specs/events_searcher.png